ginstrom/paladin-novel/chapters/21_revelations-and-ripples.md

 Another member of the Circle, a male elf with silver hair and eyes like deep forest pools, leaned forward.
 "Yet you wield power that could only come from divine blessing.
 We have felt it from here—the healing light—the righteous fury, the touch of something beyond mortal ken."

 "I do what needs doing.
-If the power comes from Alanyi, I'm grateful.
-If it comes from somewhere else..."
-Gond shrugged.
+I accept Alanyi's power with gratitude, for our need is great.
+If this makes me a paladin, then so be it.
+If not…" Gond shrugged.
 "I'll use it to free slaves and protect the innocent either way."

 "Even if it damns your soul?" asked a third member, her voice sharp as winter wind.